 Submitting a Petition

-- Students: You may submit a petition for an exception through your counselor, an instructor or the Admissions and Records Office.
+- You may submit a petition through your counselor, an instructor or the Admissions and Records Office.

-- You can use the online form linked below to submit a petition directly to the Admissions and Records Office.
+- You can click the yellow button below to use the online form and submit your petition directly to the Admissions and Records Office.

 - Your counselor, instructor or a representative from the Admissions and Records office will submit a recommendation on whether to approve, deny or abstain from a decision.

 - The dean of Enrollment Services will review your request to determine if it involves a matter that can be decided by the dean (or a designee) or if it must be decided by the Appeal Review Committee.